-Choose three business electives that connect to your career goals.
+Choose nine credits in management electives that connect to your career goals.

 This concentration helps managers become senior-level leaders who directly impact organizational performance and workplace culture.
 Study key issues and challenges related to the management of organizational change and learn how to apply leadership strategies to manage conflicts in the workplace.
 Required subjects are:

 - Design, implement, and evaluate the efficacy of solutions for complex business problems.

 - Engage in lifelong learning for professional, career, and personal development.

 - Lead and work effectively and efficiently in diverse team settings and maintain a high level of performance in a professional business environment.